In this section:

 - Wash your nose out and gargle with clean water.
 You can do this five times a day until the smoke subsides.

 - Take a shower and wash your clothing after being outside to remove particulates.

 - N95 respirator masks can be helpful to project yourself by filtering out fine particles when it is absolutely necessary to go outside.
-Due to the COVID-19 pandemic, there is limited stock, and you might get a KN95 mask.
+If you are unable to find one, you might get a KN95 mask instead.
 See mask fitting guide below.
 However, public safety officials recommend that spending as much time indoors is the best way to protect yourself.
 Note that a cloth mask, such as those often used to prevent the spread of COVID-19, will not adequately protect lungs from particles found in wildfire smoke.

 The CDC also offers a list of what to do after you’ve been close to a wildfire containing measures to protect yourself from ash and other health hazards.

 The CDC offers helpful guides for vulnerable groups: